Containing 10 Articles of Faith

 II.
 God the Father

 We confess and believe that God the Father is the first member of the Holy Trinity, superior in position to God the Son and God the Holy Spirit, yet equal in Godhead.
 (John 14:28) We believe that God the Father, in conjunction with the entire Trinity, made the whole universe and all that therein is, seen and unseen, (Jer.
 10:16) out of nothing, in six literal days, as the Scriptures say.
-(Genesis 1:1-31) We believe that God the Father, in conjunction with the entire Trinity, made a covenant with the people of Israel and gave them the Law and sent them the word of the prophets.
-We believe that God the Father sent God the Son into the world to redeem fallen man, and that God the Father, in union with God the Son, bestowed God the Holy Spirit upon believers in Christ.
+(Genesis 1:1-31) We believe that God the Father, in conjunction with the entire Trinity, made a covenant with all mankind and later to the Nation of Israel and gave to them the Law and sent to them the word of the Prophets.
+We believe that God the Father sent God the Son into the world born of the Virgin Mary to redeem fallen man, and that God the Father, in union with God the Son, bestowed God the Holy Spirit upon believers in Christ.
 (John 7:39; 14:16-17; 15:26; Romans 8:26)

 III.
 God the Son and Jesus Christ

-We confess and believe that God the Son was eternally begotten of God the Father and is the second member of the Holy Trinity, superior in position to God the Holy Spirit, yet equal in Godhead.
+We confess and believe that God the Son is eternally begotten of God the Father and is the second member of the Holy Trinity, superior in position to God the Holy Spirit, yet equal in Godhead.
 (John 10:30; 17:11; Phil.
-2:6) We believe that in the fullness of time God the Son entered into the world in a special way by becoming incarnate of a virgin named Mary of Nazareth through the power of God the Holy Spirit, (Luke 1:26-38) and thus, while remaining truly God, the Son, as it were, took humanity into the Godhead by eternally uniting Himself in a special way with a human body in the womb of the Virgin.
+2:6) We believe that in the fullness of time God the Son entered into the world in a special way by becoming incarnate of a virgin named Mary of Nazareth through the power of God the Holy Spirit, (Luke 1:26-38) and thus, while remaining truly God, the Son, as it were, took humanity into the Godhead by eternally uniting Himself in a special way with a human body in the womb of the Virgin Mary.
 The Son thus becoming truly man (Matthew 4:2; Luke 2:40; John 4:6-7; Phil.
 2:6-11; 1 John 4:2) in Jesus of Nazareth, remained truly God and united to the Father and the Holy Spirit.
 We therefore believe that the second member of the Trinity did not leave or remove Himself from the Trinity at anytime, yet we also believe that God the Son and Christ Jesus are so intimately connected after the Incarnation that to refer to both the Son and Jesus of Nazareth interchangeably is right and proper.
-Thus we believe that in Jesus Christ there are two natures; one divine and one human, each retaining properties particular to their nature, and yet so united together as to form one single and unified person.
-We therefore accept the Chalcedonain Definition of Christ (which can be found in the Creedal Appendix at the end of this page) as a valid, Scriptural, and helpful definition of the mystery of the hypostatic union.
+Thus we believe that in Jesus Christ there are two natures and two wills; one divine and one human, each retaining properties particular to their nature, and yet so united together as to form one single and unified person.

 We confess and believe that Jesus of